 These regulations apply to private users of Det Kgl.
-Bibliotek as the National Library of Denmark and as university library for the University of Copenhagen (UCPH), Aarhus University (AU) and Roskilde University (RUC) and the IT University of Copenhagen (ITU).
+Bibliotek as the National Library of Denmark and as university library for the University of Copenhagen (UCPH), Aarhus University (AU), Roskilde University (RUC) and the IT University of Copenhagen (ITU).

 For use of library's physical amenities (reading rooms etc.) and other types of use, we refer to separate regulations and service declarations for the facilities referred to: Regulations